DataDog/integrations-core/concourse_ci/README.md

 ## Setup

 Concourse-ci comes bundled with a Datadog metrics emitter.
-Configure the `Datadog Metric Emitter` by setting the Datadog agent host, port and set the prefix to `concourse`.
+Configure the `Datadog Metric Emitter` by setting the Datadog agent host, port and set the prefix to `concourse.ci.`.

 ```
 Metric Emitter (Datadog):